⚡ CLI Documentation

 💡 Try being more specific: "1 cup rice" instead of "rice"

-❌ Batch size exceeds limit for free tier
+❌ Batch size exceeds limit for current plan

-💡 Upgrade to Starter plan for larger batches
+💡 Check plan limits or contact support for larger batches

 $ avocavo ingredient "1 cup rice"